ledongthuc/goterators/README.md

 This assumes you already have a working Go environment.

-Use Go get to pull goterator for using
+Use Go get to pull goterators for using

 ```
 go get github.com/ledongthuc/goterators